zapSNH/zapsCoolPhotonTheme/README.md

 * [Other Versions (FF 120+)](https://github.com/zapSNH/zapsCoolPhotonTheme/releases)
 </details>

-_Note: Firefox versions other than the latest versions (nightly, beta/dev, and stable, but NOT esr) will not get feature updates._
+_Note: Firefox versions other than the latest versions (nightly, beta/dev, stable, and esr) will not get feature updates._
 ____

 Extract the zip and move `zapsCoolPhotonTheme-*` to your profile which you can find by going to `about:support` and opening your profile folder/directory.